 Uber – I get the feeling Uber is a bit like Marmite (a strange British spread that half the country loves and half the country hates).
 Like Marmite, I love Uber – cheap prices, no rip-off trips, no haggling.
 If I can Uber to the airport (and around town when I arrive), I do.
 If you’ve not tried Uber, here’s a discount code: jof558ue for those who aren’t familiar with this taxi service, it’s an app so you’ll need a smartphone.
 Worried about safety?
 Read my article here.

 I suspect there are as many hotel booking websites are there are countries – probably more.
 Here are some of my favourites as well as some of the more popular ones.
 As mentioned above, I tend to stick with TripAdvisor but it’s worth playing around with a few sites to find the one you prefer.

-Hotels Combined – one of my all time top travel sites because it searches across the following websites, some hotel brands websites and even a few sites I’ve not heard of.
+Hotels Combined – this site is great because it searches across the following websites, some hotel brands’ websites and even a few sites I’ve not heard of.
 In short, it does all of the hard searching work for you.

 Amoma – I’ve personally never booked via this site but they do have a best price guarantee.

 Booking.com – I like Booking.com when I’m feeling indecisive as they usually have great cancellation options.

 Expedia – I got excited a while back by Expedia’s points program until I realised the points were worth less than a grain of sand.
 Still, they regularly have some of the best prices on the market.